Natzweiler-Struthof concentration camp: Initial focus and later actions

 The camp held a crematorium and a jury rigged gas chamber outside the main camp, which was not used for mass extermination but for selective extermination, as part of the human experimentation programs, in particular on the problems of fighting a war, like typhus among the troops.

 Doctors Otto Bickenbach and Helmut Rühl were accused of crimes committed at this camp.
 Hans Eisele was also stationed in this camp for a time.
 August Hirt committed suicide in June 1945; his suicide was unknown for many years, and he was tried in absentia in 1953 at Metz for his war crimes, including the Jewish skull collection, begun at Auschwitz, continued at Natzweiler-Struthof, and at the Reichsuniversität Straßburg.

-Strenuous work, medical experiments, poor nutrition and mistreatment by the SS guards resulted in most of the documented deaths, although some prisoners were executed directly, by hanging, by gunshot or by gas.
+Some prisoners were executed directly, by hanging, by gunshot or by gas.
 The female prisoner-population in the camp was small, and only seven SS women served in Natzweiler-Struthof camp (compared to more than 600 SS men) and 15 in the Natzweiler complex of subcamps.
 The main duty of the female supervisors in Natzweiler was to guard the few women who came to the camp for medical experiments or to be executed.
 The camp also trained several female guards who went to the Geisenheim and Geislingen subcamps in western Germany.

 Leo Alexander, the medical advisor at the Nuremberg trials, stated that some children were murdered at Natzweiler-Struthof for the sole purpose of testing poisons for inconspicuous executions of Nazi officials and prisoners.
 Such executions of took place at Bullenhuser Damm.

 The camp became a war zone in late summer 1944, and was evacuated in early September 1944.
 Prior to the evacuation of the camp, 141 prisoners were shot dead on 31 August – 1 September 1944.
 The 70th anniversary of this execution of those who resisted Nazi occupation was commemorated at the museum in 2014.